 The inhabited islands (villages and towns) and remote, uninhabited islands are ok to fish.

-Here are a few Maldivian fishing regulations that you should know: (You can read the entire document here).
+Here are a few Maldivian fishing regulations that you should know about: (You can read the entire document here).

-- If the distance from the beach to the reef edge of the inhabited island is greater than 1000m, fishing beyond 700m boundary of the reef is open to all,
+- If the distance from the beach to the reef edge of the inhabited island is greater than 1,000 meters, fishing beyond the 700 meter boundary of the reef is open to all;

 - You may not use nets to fish from the reefs of Male.